-School Staff will report these types of incidents to the Principal, Assistant Principal, Pastoral Care and Wellbeing Leader.
+School staff are to report these types of incidents to the Principal, Assistant Principal, Pastoral Care and Wellbeing Leader.
 They will assess the situation where a decision will be made of the appropriate action to be taken.
 Reports will be made to the Police Youth Liaison Officer, Local Area Command and the CSO as required.